 - Butter tea – We didn’t see this on any menu

 - Kulcha – This is not our Indian kulcha but like a biscuit that locals eat with kahwa or tea.
 We saw this at a tea stall but didn’t try.

 Leh – Manali Highway

 Again, there aren’t roadside vendors selling momos or any food which you can just grab on the go.
 You have to specifically stop at a restaurant to eat.
 There are endless restaurants along the way serving Indian and Chinese food.
 For the first leg of the trip from Leh to Keylong we just did a quick tea stop at Sarchu and hardly ate anything for 12 hours.
 We hogged at our hotel in Keylong for dinner that day.
 For the second leg, we had a scrumptious breakfast in a small town called Kosher.
 We ate delicious parathas and toast with tea.
 At Manali, we encountered the first thelawalas of our trip and tried their chole kulcha but it was nothing special.

 One place I really wanted to check out was Bella River banks.
-Apart from that, we planned to eat on Mall road.
+Apart from that, we had planned to eat on Mall road.

 Bella River banks